oldgreydog/CodeGenerator/README.md

 ## Note for existing users!

-If you have version 1.3 or earlier, you must read the RELEASE file if you are going to get 1.4!
-That version might break your templates in a few different ways and they are explained there.
+If you have version 1.3 or earlier and you want to get new code, you must read the RELEASE file!
+Later versions might break your templates in a various ways and they are explained there.